 For years, we have satisfied ourselves with the “how” consumers interact with our brands.
 The missing link has always been the “why” consumers choose our brands and products over our competitors.

-- Understand the market on a powerful, subconscious level that enables predictions of what will work with target consumers.
-This is achieved by scanning and analysing customer base.
+- Understand the market on a powerful, subconscious level that enables predictions of what will work with target consumers (This is achieved by scanning and analysing your customer base)

 - Uncover the subconscious, real drivers of consumer behaviour